• 31 August 2022

 Q: In all the work that the FIIAPP does in Brussels, one of the key areas is the Practitioners’ Network, what does this network consist of?

 The Practitioners’ Network is an informal European network that brings together most of the European cooperation agencies.
 It has 15 years of experience, FIIAPP has been a member of the network for 8 years and will take over the co-presidency in May.
 It is the platform for strategic dialogue with the European Commission.
 It is a key space because it is where we can share realities that we encounter on a day-to-day basis in programmes and projects, it is the place where we can highlight the most relevant lessons learned when we work together and how we can improve in this regard.
-It is the platform where we can, from practice, and from our ideas, nourish the agenda of European cooperation, especially at this time of reflection or challenge to achieve coordinated joint work through the spirit of Team Europe and the new European development architecture that is under construction, with the challenge of making it more structured and inclusive.
+It is the platform where we can, from practice, and from our ideas, nourish the agenda of European cooperation, especially at this time of reflection or challenge to achieve coordinated joint work through the spirit of Team Europe and the new European development architecture that is under building, with the challenge of making it more structured and inclusive.

 Q: The FIIAPP will take over the co-presidency in May.
 What are the priorities you intend to promote?